 - Input the number of people in your group.

 - Choose the time block that suits your schedule.

 - After payment, you’ll be sent a QR code that you can show at the Diamond Head entrance.

-Do I Need Advanced Reservations at other Hawaii Attractions?
+Do I Need Advanced Reservations at Other Hawaii Attractions?

-Diamond Head State Monument is the third park in Hawaii to require advance reservations, joining Haena State Park in Kauai and Waianapanapa State Park in Maui.
 As the popularity of Hawaii grows, you can expect more reservation requirements for popular parks in the islands going forth.